Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/3_naive.md

 - PLACEHOLDER discussion on moveit configs

-- If you have not already built and sourced the catkin workspace since importing the new ROS packages, run `cd ~/catkin_ws/ && catkin_make && source devel/setup.bash`.
+- If you have not already built and sourced the ROS workspace since importing the new ROS packages, run `cd ~/catkin_ws/ && catkin_make && source devel/setup.bash`.
 Ensure there are no errors.

 ---